Jake Burger Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to pace the league.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.75).
+- The Twins have the second-ranked team ERA across all MLB pitching staffs (3.73).

-- Twins pitchers combine to give up 106 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Twins surrender the seventh-fewest home runs in baseball (106 total, 1.1 per game).

-- In his last time out on Tuesday against the Seattle Mariners, the righty threw 5 2/3 innings, allowing five earned runs while surrendering five hits.
+- The right-hander last appeared on Wednesday against the Seattle Mariners, when he tossed six innings, allowing three earned runs while giving up seven hits.

+- The 28-year-old has put up a 2.74 ERA and 8.5 strikeouts per nine innings in 15 games this season, while allowing a batting average of .214 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.